 Prospects Ministry focuses on making worship, Christian teaching and fellowship accessible to people with a learning disability or difficulty, using multi-sensory teaching, drama, craft and music in small groups.

-The Lewes branch is supported by TRINITY Church and affiliated to the National Prospects organization who provide training and teaching materials.
+TRINITY Prospects is affiliated to the Count Everyone In organisation who provide training and teaching materials.

 Lewes Goes Strictly runs for 6 weeks with a Beginners class at 7.30pm, tea, coffee and practice time at 8.30pm.

 The venue is TRINITY Church Southover and access is via the back door on Cockshut Road.

 Cost is £30 for the 6 week course and sign up is done online.
 When a new term is due to start further information about sign up will be found here.